Protect Your Kidneys from Stones by Eating a Healthy Diet

 3. Balance your protein

-High protein diet puts a lot of strain on kidneys requiring them to work double shift.
-For a person with kidney stones a moderate protein consumption may be the way to go.
-If your doctor has noticed a worsened kidney function in your blood work they might recommend you to switch to a plant-based protein.
-For stone prevention add more fruit and veggies to every food intake.
+High protein diet puts a lot of strain on kidneys requiring them to work a double shift.
+For a person with kidney stones, moderate protein consumption may be the way to go.
+If your doctor has noticed a worsened kidney function in your blood work they might recommend you to switch to plant-based proteins.
+For stone prevention, add more fruit and veggies to every food intake.

 4. Stop eating refined sugar

 If foods that I’ve mentioned before fit into a gray area, refined and processed foods and by-products are definitely the ones you need to avoid altogether in order to prevent kidney stones.
 These foods are harder to process which gives your detoxifying organs additional work to do.
 Cutting down on fast food, refined sugar and sodas will help you prevent the development of bladder stones.

 Diet experiments—and there are plenty of those these days—сan significantly concentrate your urine.
 Low-fat, high-protein, low-carb, and I’m sure a host of other extreme diets, make the urine more acidic, increase calcium in the urine, which over time leads to kidney stone formation.
 It’s much safer to experiment with your training plans than task the patience of your kidneys.